Ph.D. in Finance

 The University of Geneva's Ph.D. program in Finance is fully integrated within the Swiss Finance Institute's Ph.D. program.
 The SFI is a private foundation that Switzerland’s banking and finance community, in cooperation with leading Swiss universities, created in 2006.

 The Ph.D. program is structured in two phases:

-A first year course divided into three semesters (September to June) with a total of ten courses.
+A first-year course divided into three semesters (September to June) with a total of 10 courses.
 After completing these, students are evaluated on the basis of their test scores and a summer paper (first paper) prepared under an SFI Professor’s supervision.

-Three faculty members, Prof. Tony Berrada, Ines Chaieb and Harald Hau, are teaching during the first year courses:
+Three faculty members, Prof. Tony Berrada, Prof. Ines Chaieb, and Prof. Harald Hau, are teaching during the first-year courses: